Camil0086/Camil0086.github.io/docs/GitHub/GitHub and GitHub Desktop Guide.md

 Visit [GitHub Desktop download link](https://desktop.github.com) and choose the proper OS System.
 Download and install GitHub Desktop.

 ## GitHub first steps
-After GitHub Desktop installation, open the client and follow the below steps:
+After GitHub Desktop installation, open the client and follow the steps below:
 1. After the first run please click **Authorize desktop** to authorize GitHub Desktop
 2. Choose **Create a New Repository on your hard drive...** on start-up page or **File => New repository** in the top menu.
 3. Type the **Name** and **Description**